vuberezin/PrintParted/README.md

 >*__make__* <br />
 >*and find the file: PrintParted*<br />

-*Alternatively, you can use Makefile with following command: make*<br />
+*Alternatively, you can use previously created Makefile with following command: make*<br />